Introduction: Pentagon Lamp

 Step 2: Geometry

 Since I had space for a lamp shade with a diameter of approximately 50 cm I had to scale down the design of the lamp.
-Because the structure consists of a whole bunch of equilateral triangles there is a straight forward way to determine the edge length that limits the width of the lamp shade to approximately 50 cm.
+Because the structure only consists of equilateral triangles it is relatively straight forward (using a decagon) to determine the edge length that limits the width of the lamp shade to approximately 50 cm.

 To get a better feel for the object I made one out of paper (template and the piece drawings will be included later because I forgot them at the workshop when I went home).